 The Group continues to pursue environmental protection and focuses on the impact of the Group's business on the environment and natural resources.
-In addition to complying with environmental regulations and international standards, and properly protecting the natural environment, the Group has also adopted a number of measures to reduce its impact on the environment.
+In addition to complying with environmental regulations and international standards, and properly protecting the natural environment, the Group also strives to integrate the concept of environmental and natural resources protection into its internal management and daily operation activities to achieve the goal of sustainable development.
 On the other hand, the Group also provides environmental protection education to all employees, so as to improve the environmental awareness of employees.